If you have a strong eye for detail and a good command of the English language, proofreading can be a viable job or career path.

 - Best practices for different industries (e.g., publishing, business, academic, etc.)

-- How to format in Microsoft Word (or other word processing programs)
+- How to proofread using Microsoft Word (or other word processing programs like Google Docs)

 - How to find proofreading jobs and succeed in the field

 The best proofreading courses include plenty of practice so you can confidently apply what you learn!